Sydney-Informatics-Hub/Fastq-to-BAM/README.md

 ### Required inputs

-The Fastq-to-BAM pipeline requires users supply the following inputs:
+The Fastq-to-BAM pipeline requires users supply the following inputs (a full description of each are provided below):
 * A `<cohort>.config` file listing all samples and required metadata in TSV file format
 * Short read sequences in FASTQ format (in a `Fastq` directory)
 * An indexed reference genome assembly in FASTA format (in `Reference` directory)
 * A set of high-confidence variants in VCF format (if performing BQSR)

-Please see the steps below for a full description of these files and directories.

-#### 1. Prepare the config file
+#### 1. Prepare your cohort.config file

 The config file must have the suffix '.config' (i.e. cohortname.config) and __one row per unique sample__, matching the format #SampleID\tLabSampleID\tSeqCentre\tLibrary(default=1) where: